/

 Writing a heartfelt letter to a senior citizen can brighten their day and uplift their spirit.

-Impact
+Impact and Outcomes

 • Emotional Connection – Letters create a personal bond, helping elderly people feel remembered, valued, and loved, especially if they are isolated or far from family.